brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators/ITSM-Templates/README.md

-## Prerequisites for Running .VBS Scripts on Windows 10 and 11 Workstations
+## Requirements for Running .VBS Scripts on Windows 10 and 11 Workstations

-1. **Windows PowerShell 5.1 or Higher**: Your workstation must have at least version 5.1 of Windows PowerShell installed.
-This is crucial for the proper execution of PowerShell and .VBS scripts.
+1. **Windows PowerShell 5.1 or Newer**: Ensure your workstation is equipped with Windows PowerShell version 5.1 or later.
+This version is necessary for executing PowerShell commands and .VBS scripts effectively.

-2. **Administrative Privileges**: You need administrative access to the workstation to run these scripts.
-This level of access allows you to make necessary system-level changes.
+2. **Administrative Rights**: Administrative privileges on the workstation are required to run .VBS scripts.
+Such access enables the implementation of changes at the system level.

-3. **Script Execution Policy**: The workstation's script execution policy should permit the running of .VBS scripts.
-Depending on your organization's security guidelines, you might need to adjust this policy to enable script execution.
+3. **Script Execution Policy**: The script execution policy on your workstation must allow for .VBS scripts to be run.
+You may need to modify this policy in accordance with your organization's security standards to facilitate script execution.

-4. **Script Dependencies**: Make sure all dependencies required by the .VBS scripts are available.
-This could include additional scripts, files, or components essential for the scripts' operation.
+4. **Required Dependencies**: Verify that all dependencies needed by the .VBS scripts are in place.
+Dependencies can include additional scripts, files, or software components critical for the successful execution of the scripts.

 ## Steps to Use ITSM-Templates Scripts